GopikaPamisetty/jobhunt-frontend/README.md

-# jobhunt-frontend
-React-based job portal frontend for students and recruiters.
+React-based job portal frontend for students and recruiter